fbpx

 What is ovarian cancer?

-Most people have no symptoms when ovarian cancer is in its early stages.
-When symptoms do develop, it is most likely that the cancer has advanced.
+Most people do not have symptoms when ovarian cancer is in its early stages.
+When symptoms develop, it is most likely that the cancer has advanced.
 The most common symptoms include:

 • Feeling bloated